rvessell/ece3005/howto.md

 - First press **CTL+SHIFT+P** and type "**Markdown PDF: Export (pdf)**" and hit enter.
 Once the export is complete, you will have a PDF version of your document in the same directory as your Markdown file. <br>

 ## Common Text Formats

+<p> In almost every document an engineer writes, one will need to define sections, indent paragraphs, bold and or italicize some blocks of text and align objects to effectively display the information they are providing.

 #### Headers
 ---------------------
-Markdown offers a very easy syntax for creating headers ranging from size 1-6.
+<p> Markdown offers a very easy syntax for creating headers ranging from size 1-6.

 Typing `# Heading 1` produces: